Here’s a quick recipe for omeletten, Swiss-German eggy pancakes with a ground beef filling.

 1. First make the batter for the omeletten.
 Add the flour and salt to a large bowl.
 Whisk together.
 Make a well in the middle of the mixture and add the remaining ingredients: the eggs, water and milk.
 Whisk together until the batter becomes smooth and well-combined.
 Let the batter rest for 30 minutes.
 (Please note: You can also make the batter in advance and let it rest in the fridge for several hours before using it).

 2. When the batter is ready, add the butter to a frying pan over medium-high heat.
-Next, add the onions, garlic, celery and garlic.
+Next, add the onions, garlic, carrot and celery.
 Sauté for a few minutes, stirring occasionally, until the onions become transparent.
 Add the ground beef, breaking it up so the vegetables are evenly incorporated.

 3. Once the meat has browned, add the red wine, tomato purée, bay leaf and thyme.
 Simmer over medium heat for about 20 minutes.